Global Mobility Call is set to become the European launchpad for sustainable mobility business leadership

-On 12-14 September 2023, European companies are invited to join Global Mobility Call which coincides with the Spanish Presidency of the European Union.
+On 12-14 September 2023, companies from the United Kingdom are invited to join Global Mobility Call which coincides with the Spanish Presidency of the European Union.
 In this context, Global Mobility Call will host two major events organised by the Spanish Government, bringing together representatives of European ministries and business leaders and the world's main regulatory bodies.

 MADRID, April 13, 2023 /PRNewswire/ -- Today the second edition of Global Mobility Call, the largest international sustainable mobility event to be held from 12 to 14 September in Madrid, was presented worldwide.
 Five months before its celebration, the event organised by IFEMA Madrid and Smobhub already has 30 associated partners, as well as national and international associations, and more than 100 exhibiting companies and 50 startups.
 Once again, this year the event is sponsored by the Spanish Government, through the Ministry of Transport, Mobility and Urban Agenda, and has the support of the Community of Madridand the City Council.